-Set the object into the name archive of the drudge.
+Set objects into the name archive of the drudge.

 For positional arguments, the str form of the given label is going to be used for the name of the object.
+Special treatment is given to tensor definitions, the base and and definition itself will be added under names given by the methods form_base_name(), and form_def_name().

 For keyword arguments, the keyword will be used for the name.